DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ninja: error: rebuilding 'build.ninja': Error writing to build log: Permission denied
 ```
 * Which is implying `ninja` cannot be accessed without sudo rights.
 * Used `sudo` alot during building to get things working, which now is turning out to be a problem.
-As Unreal won't ran as `sudo` and setting up things with `sudo` locked permissions from the user `carla`.
+As Unreal won't run as `sudo` and setting up things with `sudo` locked permissions from the user `carla`.
-* Getting lots more permission issues.
-Been running this command on a couple of folders in `CarlaUE5` to move permissions back to the user.
-Doing so has been making the launch go longer not being run as sudo, has not failed yet.

 #### Fixed
-TODO I could add these as part of the build script, I think
+Changing those permissions worked!
+The Carla Unreal 5 Editor is now working!
 1. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Build/`
 2. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/PythonAPI/`
 3. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Unreal/`
-* Changing those permissions worked!
-The Carla Unreal 5 Editor is now working!
+(TODO I could add these as part of the build script, or rework the setup to not use `sudo` in spots that make it not work at the end somehow.)
+---

 ### Error getting client to connect to server
+Command: `./run_carla.sh` ran in the client env in `carla-energy-consumption`
 Output
 ```bash
 (base) carla@gaston-System-Product-Name:~/carla-energy-consumption$ ./run_carla.sh